projecteinf/EF/Docs/API.md

 - Utilitzar una API existent o crear-ne una de nova.
 ## Com escollir una API d'un tercer.
 - Trobar-la!
-- Aprendre sobre el seu funcionament: canvis, versions, estabilitat (servei), gratuïta,...
+- Aprendre sobre el seu funcionament: canvis, versions, gratuïta,...
-- Testejar-la.
+- Testejar-la: estabilitat, rendiment, seguretat.
 - Utilitzar-la.
 # SOA
 SOA is essentially a collection of services, those services communicate with each other, and a service is an operation or a function that is well defined, self-contained, and independent of other service contexts and states.
 Services are applications hosted on application servers and interact with other applications through interfaces.